 Turbulent or calm thoughts, anger, joy, compassion, will, desire, suppressed and past life memories are also all varying expressions of how we are consuming these elements in our mind.
 Ayurveda psychology requires a delicate balancing act of nature's forces like wild fires from raging in our minds (high fire/pitta), high winds from making us lose focus and concentration ( high Air/vata) or emotional floods (high water/kapha) from taking over our ability to navigate life.

 The healing path of Ayurveda prescribes that we understand that every food, herb, activity we partake in and every impression we consume effects the balance of the elements and as a consequence the doshas in our body and mind.
 Ayurveda even recommends that spiritual practices and yoga be done with these elements in mind.
 Indeed, too much meditation and pranayama can unground the airy Vata type of individual and too much hot yoga can aggravate the pitta individual.

 Each and every one of us has many levels of toxins and dosha accumulation at the cellular, mental, as well as deep in our subconscious.
 These cannot be released too quickly, because this would overwhelm the organs of excretion and destabilize the mind.
 Drastic detox can literally change our personality, which is not always recommended, especially in Vata types.
-In fact if you force the body or hurry up the transformation process your body, if it is healthy will resist you.
+In fact, if you force the body or hurry up the transformation process your body, if it is healthy it will resist you.
 You must honor your body and let it return to equilibrium at its own pace over the many cycles and season of life.
-Ayurveda focuses on daily detox rather than drastic detox therapies popular today.
+Traditional Ayurveda focuses on daily detox rather than drastic detox therapies popular today.

 Panchkarma, Ayurveda's medical detox, which requires purgation, enemas and serious elimination therapies, should only be performed under the guidance of a highly skilled Ayurveda doctor.